ykonstant1/dotfiles/philosophy.md

 *	Automate whatever you can, starting with the most cognitively tedious tasks that are done most frequently.
 These may or may not be the "slowest" tasks.

-*	Be mindful of composability of snippets: think about how your snippets will expand while you are in another snippet.
+*	Aim for composability of snippets; think about how your snippets will expand while you are in another snippet.

 *	Minimize nuisance navigation: design snippets that place you